 Terrestrial broadcast

-Doc: 026, 038

-[clarify if relevant to application 5]

-Subscription radio is an application within Terrestrial broadcast.
-The following criteria analysis refers to subscription radio.

-Subscription radio may include a satellite broadcasting component.

-Without prejudging the final position from France on the overall possible usages of the L band, this contribution provides to FM PT50 information on subscription radio services in the framework of the impact analysis on the future use of the L-band:
+Subscription Radio

-Compatibility of subscription radio services with the current regulatory framework
+Compatibility of terrestrial component of subscription radio services with the current regulatory framework

-At ITU level, the L band is allocated in all three ITU Regions to the Broadcasting Service (sound) and the Satellite-Broadcasting Service (sound), on a co-primary basis.
+At ITU level, the L band is allocated in Region 1 to the Broadcasting Service (sound) on a co-primary basis.
 As such, the deployment of terrestrial and satellite components of subscription radio networks is compliant with Article 5 of the Radio Regulations.

 At CEPT level, the L band has been harmonised for use by T-DAB and S-DAB networks through the MA02revCO07 Special Arrangement and the S-DAB Decision (ECC/DEC(03)02), thus also providing an opportunity of deployment of subscription radio services in a harmonised way in Europe.

+Terrestrial component of subscription radio/Terrestrial broadcasting is compatible with the Plan.

 Possibility to combine/share subscription radio services with other applications/uses